wso2/docs-is/en/includes/references/app-settings/saml-settings-for-app.md

 #### Enable attribute profile

-Specifies whether to include the user’s attributes in the SAML assertions as part of the attribute statement.
+Specifies whether to include the user's attributes in the SAML assertions as part of the attribute statement.
 You can configure user attributes by navigating to **User Attributes** section in the application.

 <br>